Christmas in Love: Plot

-Fabrizio Barbetti (Christian De Sica) and Lisa Pinzoni (Sabrina Ferilli) are two remarried doctors who, since divorce, have been simply unable to get along with each other.
-They hate one another to such an extent that they argue and fight in public, even on television, but their lives as a divorced couple are going to change as they establish, with their respective new partners, to spend their Christmas holidays in Gstaad, Switzerland.
-Here, after a difficult start, the two end up falling again for each other and begin planning to make their partners do so as well, so that they can end their current relationships and start a new life together.
+The plot follows three intersecting stories at a ski resort in Gstaad.
+Fabrizio Barbetti (Christian De Sica) and Lisa Pinzoni (Sabrina Ferilli) are two remarried doctors who have continuously fought with each other since their divorce.
+They hate one another to such an extent that they argue in public, even on live television.
+Both of them unknowingly plans with their respective new partners to spend their Christmas holidays in Switzerland, not knowing the other is staying at the same resort.
+Eventually the two end up falling again for each other and begin planning to make their partners do so as well, so that they can end their current relationships and start a new life together.
 However, they ignore that Angela (Fabrizio's new wife) and Gabriele (Lisa's current husband) have been cheating on them for a year and are already in a relationship.
 In fact, the vacation was planned by them in order to make Fabrizio and Lisa want to get back together.